jwalker34/Interactive-Lab-Hub/Lab_3/README.md

 **a.
 Does it matter what actions are assigned to which state?
 Why?**

+Yes, you have to clear previous data before you can write new data and you also cant read data before you have written it

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

+Because you only have to execute one iteration

 **c.
 How many byte-sized data samples can you store on the Atmega328?**

+1024

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**

+Sampling the data at a specific rate, then dividing into 8 bit segments to determine most significant through least significant bit out of the byte.

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**

+Use multiple bytes

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**